CloudVLab/qwiklabs-content-bundle-spec/certification-content-bundle-spec.md

 ### Steps

 A certification is composed of multiple `steps`.
-A step can be either a Course Template or an exam that the user must complete to progress through the certification.
+A step can be either a [CourseTemplate](./course-template-bundle-spec.md) or an [Exam](./exam-bundle-spec.md) that the user must complete to progress through the certification.

 #### Gated Steps